Skip to main content

 What progression can my apprentice expect after completion of their apprenticeship?

-- Progress to a Level 4 Certificate for Higher Level Teaching Assistants or a Foundation Degree specialising in one of the pathways (Teaching Assistant, Early Years, Children and Young People, or SEND)
+• Progress to a Level 4 Certificate for Higher Level Teaching Assistants or a Foundation Degree specialising in a specific pathway (Teaching Assistant, Early Years, Children and Young People, or SEND)

 What job roles will this apprenticeship be suitable for?

-As well as ensuring full competency as a Teaching Assistant, this Standard provides a foundation for potential progression into a number of career paths in the educational sector including Higher Level Teaching Assistant, Assistant Teacher and Teacher.
+As well as ensuring full competency as a Teaching Assistant, this apprenticeship standard provides a foundation for potential progression into a number of career paths in the educational sector including Higher Level Teaching Assistant, Assistant Teacher and Teacher.

 Will the college help me find an apprentice?